danudey/miscellany/misc-hacks/dir-hardlinks/README.markdown

 1. You cannot create a hardlink to a directory in the same location as the original.
 For example, you cannot link `/tmp/dir1` to `/tmp/dir2`, as you will get an error.
+Likewise, you cannot link `/tmp/dir1` to `/tmp/dir1/dir2`.
 2. --unlink will only unlink a directory hardlink.
 It will not unlink files, and you cannot unlink a regular directory anyway.
 This is done to prevent any possible data loss from using this utility.